Barni228/barnii/README.md

-# Trying to create my first website
+# My first Website

+Currently i only have text entry and button that clears it.